Thairo Estrada Player Props: Giants vs. Angels

 Thairo Estrada At The Plate

-- Estrada has 18 doubles, a triple, nine home runs and 16 walks while batting .272.
+- Estrada has 19 doubles, a triple, nine home runs and 16 walks while hitting .274.

-- Estrada is batting .250 during his last games and is on a five-game hitting streak.
+- Estrada enters this game on a six-game hitting streak.
+During his last games, he's hitting .286.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.